Anne Kronenberg: Response to Milk's assassination

 Kronenberg was on a plane flying to Seattle when Milk was assassinated on November 27, 1978.
 At the airport, her family told her Milk had been shot, and she immediately got on the next plane back to San Francisco.
 She said later that they did not know at the time that the murderer was Dan White, and had feared that a gunman was targeting gays.
 "It was a scary, very sad, horrible day," she said.
 Kronenberg participated in the candlelight vigil honoring Milk and was the keynote speaker at his memorial service at the San Francisco War Memorial Opera House.

 Following Milk's assassination, Kronenberg received "an immense base of broad support" to replace Milk on the San Francisco Board of Supervisors, but was passed up for Harry Britt by Dianne Feinstein.

 Work after Milk's campaign

-Kronenberg began chairing the San Francisco Board of Supervisors' Single Room Occupancy Task Force at its inception in 1998, a role she continues to this day.
+Kronenberg began chairing the San Francisco Board of Supervisors' Single Room Occupancy Task Force at its inception in 1998.
 She worked with the administration and planning of the San Francisco Department of Public Health for nearly 15 years, being elevated to the position of deputy director.
 Kronenberg has also worked at the local, state, and federal levels for such politicians as Senator Ted Kennedy and Assemblyman John Vasconcellos.
+She retired from public service in 2018.